JohnVamvas/Neural-networks/README.md

 # Kmeans and Learning Vector Quantization(LVQ)

 In this part we will implement Kmeans and LVQ and try to group a set of points (x, y).
 We will test and compare the algorithms with different number of clusters.

+# Notice
+The file examples1.c produce the set of examples that used for training and to check the results of the neural network training.